Chaim Bloom

-Chaim David Bloom ([ħajˈjiːm]; born February 27, 1983) is an American sports executive who is the Chief Baseball Officer for the Boston Red Sox of Major League Baseball (MLB).
-He previously worked for the Tampa Bay Rays, most recently as Senior Vice President of Baseball Operations.
+Chaim David Bloom ([ħajˈjiːm]; born February 27, 1983) is an American professional baseball executive who is the president of baseball operations for the St. Louis Cardinals of Major League Baseball (MLB).
+He began his MLB career in 2005 with the Tampa Bay Rays, reaching the title of Senior Vice President of Baseball Operations.
+From 2020 to 2023, he was Chief Baseball Officer for the Boston Red Sox.
+In 2024, Bloom joined the Cardinals as an advisor to then-president of baseball operations John Mozeliak and succeeded him in his role after the 2025 season.

-Early and personal life
+Early life and career

-Bloom is from Philadelphia, Pennsylvania, and is Jewish and keeps kosher.
+Bloom is from Philadelphia, Pennsylvania, is Jewish, and keeps kosher.
 His father Benjamin Bloom is an ophthalmologist, and his mother Esther Stern-Bloom is a retired Hebrew and French teacher.
 He attended Jewish day schools, first at Solomon Schechter Day School of Philadelphia (now known as Perelman Jewish Day School), and then at Akiba Hebrew Academy (now known as Jack M. Barrack Hebrew Academy) in Greater Philadelphia, graduating in 2000.
 In 2004, Bloom received a bachelor's degree in Latin Classics from Yale College, where he was a member of The Society of Orpheus and Bacchus.

-Bloom and his wife, Aliza (née Hochman), met at Yale, where she earned a B.A. in economics and international studies.
-They have two sons, Isaiah and Judah.
-The family lived in St. Petersburg, Florida, close to Tropicana Field in part so he could easily return on Friday nights to make Shabbat with his family, as he is Sabbath-observant.

-Career

 Bloom's first entry into the baseball world was an article in Baseball Prospectus in 1997, and he continued writing for it until he joined the Rays.
 Prior to joining the Rays, he was a baseball operations intern for the San Diego Padres and a legal/corporate partnerships intern for Major League Baseball.